DziriBERT: a Pre-trained Language Model for the Algerian Dialect: Introduction

 In this paper, we present a new BERT-like model for the Algerian dialect, named DziriBERT.
 It has been pre-trained on one Million Algerian tweets.
-We Evaluate DziriBERT on two classification tasks namely Sentiment Analysis and Emotion Recognition.
-The experiments revealed that DziriBERT achieves new state-of-the-art results in both datasets when compared to existing Arabic and multilingual models.
+We evaluate DziriBERT on sentiment, emotion and topic classification datasets.
+The experiments revealed that DziriBERT achieves new state-of-the-art results on several datasets when compared to existing Arabic and multilingual models.